Skip to main content

 • Branch name

-5. In the Route Coverage tab, if you don't apply session metadata filters, the route coverage chart displays.
+5. In the Route Coverage tab, if you don't apply session metadata filters, the route coverage chart displays details about routes based on their status.

 Note